 American College of Thessaloniki

 Participants directly enroll in the American College of Thessaloniki (ACT) with both local and international students.
 You can enroll for a semester, the academic year, or for a 4-week summer session.
-Typically, 2-3 humanities courses with a focus on religion are offered each semester.
-E.g., “Topics of Mythology and Religion in the Classical World.”
+Typically, 2-3 humanities courses with a focus on religion are offered each semester (e.g. “Topics of Mythology and Religion in the Classical World”).
 Greek history and international relations courses are also offered.
-You can look up current course offerings here.
+You can look up current course offerings on ACT's website.
 All courses (except language courses) are taught in English.

 IES Study Rome: Language & Area Studies

 Participants take five to six courses per semester at the IES Abroad Rome Center, including a required Italian language course (offered at all levels) and four or five area studies courses.
 Several religious studies courses are offered.
-For course listings and descriptions, click on the “Academics” tab of the program’s web page (linked to above).
+For course listings and descriptions, click on the “Academics” tab of the program’s web page.
 All courses are taught in English except the Italian language courses.
 Program participants may also elect to complete a for-credit internship.
-Several optional field trips are organized each semester—e.g. trips to Tuscany, the Amalfi Coast—and the program fee covers one of these.
+Several optional field trips are organized each semester and the program fee covers one of these.

 IES Rome, “From Pontius Pilate to Theodosius: The Advent of Christianity”